mozilla/fx-private-relay/docs/translations.md

 new premium user submits their real number.
 Relay sends a message to the user's number with a verification code.
 After verifying their real number, the user picks a Relay mask number.
 Relay only suggests mask numbers from the same country as the user's real phone.
-After the user selects a Relay mask number, Relay sends an welcome message from their mask number.
+After the user selects a Relay mask number, Relay sends a welcome message from their mask number.
 Relay sends all the messages with English text.

 When an external contact sends an SMS text to a mask number, the service forwards the